Cache backends

 Does garbage collection

-All operations on a specific cache must be done with these methods.
-There are several further interfaces that can be implemented by backends to declare additional capabilities.
-Usually, extension code should not handle cache backend operations directly, but should use the frontend object instead.
+All operations on caches must use the methods above.
+There are other interfaces that can be implemented by backends to add additional functionality.
+Extension code should not call cache backend operations directly, but should use the frontend object instead.

 TaggableBackendInterface